projectbuendia/buendia/tools/README.md

 Uses HTTP to fetch all the patients from an OpenMRS server using the Buendia API, and prints out each patient record as a JSON object.

-#### `install_omod`

-Installs a Buendia OMOD on an OpenMRS server, replacing any existing Buendia module, and restarts the server to apply the change.

 #### `index_debs`